CyberSource/cybersource-plugins-saphybris/documentation/CJL/CJL.md

 ### Description

-Identity protection is based on Payer Authentication services for credit card, including Visa Checkout.
+Identity protection is based on Payer Authentication services for credit card.
 Payer authentication provides the following services:

+- Setup - configuring and implementing 3-D Secure to verify customer identities and enhance transaction security.
 - Check Enrollment: Determines whether the customer is enrolled in one of the card authentication programs.
 - Validate Authentication: Ensures that the authentication that you receive from the issuing bank is valid

-For more details, please refer to [Payer Authentication Using the Simple Order API](http://apps.cybersource.com/library/documentation/dev_guides/Payer_Authentication_SO_API/Payer_Authentication_SO_API.pdf)integration guide.
+For more details, please refer to [Payer Authentication Using the Simple Order API](https://developer.cybersource.com/content/dam/docs/cybs/en-us/payer-authentication/developer/all/so/payer-auth.pdf)integration guide.

 ### Implementation details